 Now I’m sure many of you are thinking that this is only a stop faster than a 70-200 f/2.8.
 How different can it be?
 We find images shot on the 200 f/2.0 to have a certain extra something special in the depth of field department.
 Not to mention that both lenses are designed to be sharp & perform well wide open.

 The only downside is that this thing is a commitment to carry around but the images are worth it.
-Then if you factor in the blazing fast AF speed and you'll forget about your acheing back.
-If a 200 f/2.0 just isn't practical due to hiking or terrain, Nikon's 105 f/1.4 is a killer alternative.
-You don't get quite as much compression but the jump from f/2.0 to f/1.4 goes a long way towards making up for the focal length loss.
+Factor in the blazing fast AF speed and you’ll forget about your

 To read up more on shallow depth of field, head on over to our article that covers the basics of depth of field and how your camera’s sensor plays a role here: Achieving Shallow Depth of Field Success